 What does size have to do with it?

-The size of a reed has everything do with it's strength.
-The higher the numbers go, the stronger (thicker) the reed.
+The size of a reed has everything do with it's thickness, not how large or small it is.
+The higher the numbers go, the thicker the reed.
 Beginners usually start out with a 1.5 or 2 (soft), then quickly move to a size 2.5 or medium soft, after a few months of practice.
 The most common size used is a 3 or medium strength reed.
 Most people, when looking at a reed, can't tell what strength it is.
 But the strength can be felt when playing the reed.

 Softer reeds (size 1 to 2.5 or soft to med. soft) are usually best with mouthpieces with open facings (#7-11).
 Harder reeds (3.5 and up or mediums to hards) generally work well with mouthpieces with closed facings (#3-5).

 Some of you may notice that, although you buy a box of reeds in the same size, there is a noticeable difference in strength from one reed to the next.
 The reason is that the reeds in a box (let's say it's a size 3, for example) range within a 2.8-3.3.
 So, some may be a little softer or harder than a pure size 3 reed.
 Some people avoid that problem by going with a synthetic reed such as Fibracell (see www.fibracell.com for more info).
 These reeds are consistent in size and strength so a medium sized synthetic reed will feel the same as the next medium sized synthetic reed you use.

 There has been a lot of talk among Music Masters about cane quality.
 Some of the old school players who have been around a while say they can tell the difference from 30 years ago to now.
 Basically, when you get a box of reeds some seem to sound great - others just so-so.